-The remote control lets you control the projector from almost anywhere in the room, up to 26 feet (8 m) away.
+The remote control lets you control the projector from almost anywhere in the room.
 You can point it at the screen, or the front or back of the projector.

-Make sure that you aim the remote control at the projector's receivers within the angles listed here.
+Make sure that you aim the remote control at the projector's receivers within the distance and angles listed here.